wp-plugins/wp-toolbar-removal/readme.txt

 Developmental Code in Becoming!

 = 2014.0707.0392 =
-* Major Update [CERTIFIED] Remove Admin Bar and Toolbar with New Unified Coding!
+* Major Update [CERTIFIED] Remove Admin Bar or Toolbar with New Unified Coding!
  * Please update as soon as possible!
  * Planned Target Version: 2014.1210.0410
  * ADD preemptive support for WP 3.8+ to 4.1+ adaptive dasboard